Black man spends 6 days in US jail after police mistake him for white suspect | World

-A black man spent six days in prison in the US state of Nevada after police mistook him for a suspect of the same name who is white and twice his age, a court filing says.
+A black man spent six days in prison in Nevada after police mistook him for a suspect of the same name who is white and twice his age, according to a court filing.

 Shane Lee Brown, 25, was arrested in January 2020 during a traffic stop where he failed to present his driver’s license.
 Las Vegas police found a warrant in his name.

-But the warrant was actually for Shane Neal Brown, a middle-aged white man with a beard, the lawsuit alleges.
+But the warrant was actually for Shane Neal Brown, a middle-aged white man with a beard, the lawsuit points out.

-A spokeswoman for the city of Henderson, Nevada, told US media that the boy had been legally arrested for driving with a suspended license.
-And she made no reference to the misidentification charge in the lawsuit.
+A spokeswoman for the city of Henderson, Nevada, told US media that the boy had been legally arrested for driving with a suspended license, but made no reference to the misidentification charge in the lawsuit.

-The lawsuit claims officers mistakenly thought Brown was Shane Neal Brown, a white man with brown hair, blue eyes and a beard.
+The suit claims that officers mistakenly thought Brown was Shane Neal Brown, a white man with brown hair, blue eyes and a beard.

-Now 51, he was first arrested for a crime in 1994, even before the young Brown was born, reports the American press.
+Now 51, he was first arrested for a crime in 1994, even before the young Brown was born.according to the American press.

 Shane Lee Brown is about 10 centimeters shorter than the older man, the suit adds.